 What are the benefits?
 I'm sure there are many skiers who don't want to sacrifice their skiing performance even when choosing a tough climbing line.
 I'm one of them.
 These bindings have a light heel, even when the ski is strapped to your backpack, so the tail swings very little from side to side.
 They're especially useful when climbing steep slopes with an axe stuck in the snow.
 Unstable balance can be frightening...
 They really make climbing easy!
 And yet, the skiing doesn't disappoint.
 That's what these bindings are like

-1) What style of mountain skiing do you want to do with the skis and boots you choose?
-What kind of challenge do you want to take on?
+① What style of backcountry skiing do you want to do with the skis and boots you choose this time?
+What kind of challenges do you want to take on?

-2) Is the overall balance between the skis, boots, and bindings maintained?
+② Is the overall balance of skis, boots, and bindings maintained?

-Regarding 1, it's currently difficult for people who are just starting out in mountain skiing to imagine.
-However, this is where you should try your best to use the web, print media, media information, advice from acquaintances, etc. to help you expand your imagination!
+Regarding ①,it's difficult for people who are just starting out in backcountry skiing to imagine this.
+However, please do your best to expand your imagination by making use of the web, print media, media information, advice from acquaintances, etc.!

-For me, choosing skis and bindings is almost like buying a car.
-They are partners that will be with you in the mountains for many years.
-If you can visualize your future self and communicate your vision to the staff, you will be less likely to make a mistake.
-VISION is very important!
+For me, choosing skis and bindings is almost the same as buying a car.
+Because they are partners that will be with you on the mountains for many years.
+If you envision your future self and convey the VISION you are aiming for to our staff, you will be less likely to make a mistake.
+Your VISION is very important!

-Regarding #2, " Is the overall balance of the equipment in place?"
-There are of course exceptions depending on the skier's physical strength and the style they are aiming for, but the balance between the boots and bindings is important.
+Regarding point ②, it's about "whether the overall balance of the equipment is right."
+Of course, there are exceptions depending on the skier's physical strength and the style they aim for, but I do place importance on the balance between the boots and bindings.

 Lightweight touring skis weighing around 1kg are an exception, but for other skis (approximately 1.4kg and up), you can choose your preferred combination.
 The key factors are the weight of the boots and the sole shape